DiltheyLab/MPore/README.md

 - TSV_REBASE_data includes methyltransferases their recognition sites and catalyzed methylation from [REBASE](http://rebase.neb.com/rebase/rebase.html) in an concatenated format
 - SPLIT toggles on a memory efficient workflow at the cost of runtime
 - LOG_ANALYSIS toggles on MPores statistical modelling
+- MODE=2 intiates the isolate-specific analysis in which for each isolate a regularized logistic regression is fitted (else if no MODE is set the default is cross-isolate analysis)

 It is recommended to toggle on LOG_ANALYSIS to activate MPores activity assesment for candidate methyltransferses.
 SPLIT should  be toggled on if the user is unsure about RAM capacity.